City Year Boston board

 Stephen Hoffmeister is a managing director at Advent International.
 Previously, he worked at Bain Capital LLC and Bain & Company.
 Stephen co-chaired the City Year Boston Investment Community Breakfast for a number of years and now serves as a vice-chair on the event committee for the breakfast.
 He was a member of City Year Boston's Seven Generations Board before joining the City Year Boston Board.
 Stephen earned a Bachelor of Commerce, First Class Honors, from Queen’s University in Canada and an MBA from Harvard Business School.

-Dianne Ledingham is a director in Bain & Company’s Boston office.
+Dianne Ledingham is a Director in Bain & Company’s Boston office.
 She is one of Bain’s senior leaders in the North America Technology, Media and Telecom practice area.
-She is also the global leader of Bain’s Sales and Channel Effectiveness practice area.
-Dianne joined Bain as a consultant in 1990.
+She is also the co-founder and global leader emeritus of Bain’s Sales and Channel Effectiveness practice area.
+Dianne advises leadership teams of public and privately held companies on how to drive more value for their stakeholders through growth and transformation strategies.

-In addition to her consulting responsibilities, Dianne is currently the chairperson of Bain’s Global Promotion and Compensation Committee.
-She was recently re-elected for a two year term on Bain’s Board of Directors.
-She is actively involved in consulting recruiting and has led several talent initiatives locally, regionally and globally.
+In addition to her consulting responsibilities, Dianne is currently the Chair of Bain’s Global Nominating Committee.
+She has previously served on Bain’s Global Board of Directors, and has served and chaired Bain’s Global Promotion and Compensation Committee.
+She is actively involved in consulting recruiting and has led talent initiatives locally and globally.

 Dianne earned her MBA from the Harvard Business School with distinction.
 She is a graduate of Brown University where she received a Bachelor of Science degree in Electrical Engineering with honors.
-Dianne is married with three children and resides in Wellesley.
+Dianne is married with three children and resides in Wellesley, Massachusetts.

 Josh McCall is chairman and CEO of Jack Morton Worldwide, the world’s leading brand experience agency.
 He instills an ideas-focused culture that drives the agency to create extraordinary work that transforms client brands and business.